aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/efs/efs-csi-driver.md

 Events:                <none>
 ```

-Now that we have a better understading of EKS Storage and Kubernetes objects.
-On the next page, we will focus on modifying the Nginx deployment of the assets microservice to utilize a Elastic File system as the persistent storage for the images files to have the ability to use the images from the EFS using Kubernetes Dynamic Volume Provisioning.
+Now that we have a better understading of EKS Storage Class and EFS CSI driver.
+On the next page, we will focus on modifying the Nginx deployment of the assets microservice to utilize the created Storage class using Kubernetes Dynamic Volume Provisioning to have a persistentvolume to store the product images.